Child Support Lawyer Las Vegas, Nevada

 Physical Custody and Support | Definitions and Descriptions You Need To Know!

 Physical custody refers to where the child/children will live.
 In addition, it determines the amount of child support and who will receive it, as well as the Federal Tax Exemption for the child/children.
 Thanks to the tireless efforts of father’s rights organizations, physical custody is no longer determined based upon gender.
 The Clark County Courts are required to focus on the “best interest of the children” standard instead of the “Tender Years Doctrine” which presumed that children would be better off with their mother at a young age rather than with their father.

 Child Support in Nevada is governed by NRS 125B.
 Basically, the Court must first determine the Parties’ gross monthly income (pre-tax) and then set child support accordingly based on either a joint physical custody scenario or a primary physical custody scenario.

-In order to properly calculate child support, each litigant is required to fill out and file a Financial Disclosure Form (“FDF”).
+In order to properly calculate child support in Nevada, each litigant is required to fill out and file a Financial Disclosure Form (“FDF”).
 The Court will use the information on this form to set child support according to Nevada Law.
-Click here to access our Child Support Calculator and get an estimate of what you might pay in child support.
+For a handy resource tool, check out this Nevada Child Support Calculator and get an estimate of what you might pay in child support.

 In a primary physical custody situation, the non-custodial parent is typically obligated to pay child support to the other parent.
 Child support is paid by the non-custodial parent to provide for the “cost of care, support, education and maintenance” of the minor child/children.
 The Court will typically order that child support be paid consistently, either monthly or bi-monthly.